The aim of this blog is to encourage dialogue and exchange for anyone interested in parenting, children and digital media, in particular:

 - Do not use jargon, acronyms and technical abbreviations.

-- Write in everyday language accessible to an informed public audience.
+- Write in everyday language – posts should be easily understandable by an informed, non-expert public audience.

 - Use bullet points to highlight or summarize key points.